petermchale/ai-agents-for-genomics-1/README.md

 ## Chapter 1

-1. llms_are_stateless.py
+1. Accumulating messages to give the illusion of state (llms_are_stateless.py)
-2. repl.py
+2. Chatbots are based on the Read-Eval-Print Loop (repl.py)
-3. one_tool.py
+3. A genomics assistant that can translate DNA sequences to proteins (one_tool.py)
-4. two_tools.py
+4. The LLM, not the user, orchestrates the correct sequence of function calling (two_tools.py)
-5. four_tools.py
+5. Neurally guided program synthesis (four_tools.py)
-6. four_tools.py with local LLM
+6. Local LLM deployment for practical genomics applications is becoming a reality (four_tools.py --local)